arbitraryexecution/forta-bot-templates/templates/transaction-failure-count/README.md

 The Object corresponding to each contract name requires an address key/value pair, a key/value pair for the limit of failed transctions allowed, a Finding type key/value pair, and a Finding severity key/value pair (Note that using a Finding type and/or Finding severity that is not listed in the Forta SDK will cause the agent to throw an error).
-For example, to monitor a Uniswap V3 Factory for failed transactions, we would need the contract address, the number of failed transactions that are allowed to occur before an alert is generated, and a type and severity for the alert:
+For example, to monitor the Uniswap V3 Factory for failed transactions, we would need the contract address, the number of failed transactions that are allowed to occur before an alert is generated, and a type and severity for the alert: